themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 </html>
 ```

 Something important to point out.
 Notice that we're including a link to `assets/style.css` and `assets/bootstrap.js` in this output.
 Remember, these will pont to the files we added to the `assets` directory of our zip file earlier!
 Pretty neat.
-With this in place, we're almost done with out export.
+With this in place, we're almost done with our export.
 Let's hop back up to our `_prepareDataForArchive()` method real quick.

 <p class="block-header">/server/modules/export-data.js</p>